 The quality of Haussmannian stock

 The 9th offers one of the finest Haussmannian stocks in Paris.
-Buildings constructed between 1860 and 1900 are particularly refined: the Second Empire bourgeoisie had chosen this neighborhood to settle, and architects produced their finest facades.
+Buildings constructed between 1860 and 1900 are particularly refined: the Second Empire bourgeoisie had chosen this neighbourhood to settle, and architects produced their finest facades.
 Continuous balconies on the 2nd and 5th floors, sculpted mascarons, marble entrance halls, staircases with wrought-iron railings: the architectural vocabulary is that of grand Haussmannian, comparable to the 8th or the 16th.

 The difference from the 8th is that the 9th has remained predominantly residential.
 Where the 8th has transformed into an office district (with entire buildings converted), the 9th has preserved its residential vocation.
 Haussmannian apartments there are therefore more numerous, better preserved, and sold at lower prices.

-Neighborhood life
+Neighbourhood life

 Who is the 9th made for?